You Can Backdoor Personalized Federated Learning

-Malicious clients in partial model-sharing pFL settings aim to implant backdoors in the global parameters.
-During testing on images that contain the trigger, the predictions of the benign clients' personalized models will be arbitrarily altered to the target class.
+Malicious clients aim to implant backdoors into the global featuer encoder.
+During testing on images that contain the trigger, the predictions of the personalized models will be arbitrarily altered to the target class.
 In addition, a successful attack should ensure stealthiness, i.e., the performance of the personalized model on clean samples should not be significantly reduced.